maria-saif20/Hotel-Booking-Data-Analysis-ML-/README.md

 # Exploratory Data Analysis (EDA)

 ## Exploratory Data Analysis (EDA)
-In this section, we perform an exploratory data analysis to understand the dataset better.
-We will look at various aspects of the data through visualizations and statistical analysis.
+In this section, we perform exploratory data analysis to better understand the dataset.
+We will examine various aspects of the data through visualizations and statistical analysis.

 ## Overview